Edit Content

 When you consult with a lawyer, bring all the documentation you’ve collected, including records of phone calls, voicemails, letters, and copies of your cease-and-desist letter.
 This information will help your lawyer assess the situation and determine the best action.

 If Northtown Capital continues to engage in unlawful debt collection practices, you can take legal action.
 You can file a lawsuit against them for violations of the FDCPA, and if successful, you may be entitled to damages.
+Addressing each consumer billing situation with care and compliance is essential for protecting consumer rights.

 The FDCPA allows for two types of damages: